loftywaif002/ud-p1-motion-planning/README.md

 The Code for the transformation is defined here.[line 132](./motion_planning.py#L132)

+#Rubric point
+### In the starter code, the start point for planning is hardcoded as map center.
+Change this to be your current local position.
+#Solution:
 Step 3:
 First we define a grid for a particular target altitude and safety margin around obstacles, in this case 5.This altidute and safety margin is our offset that we will use next.